Faustas156/NeonLite/README.md

 * Session Timer
   * Tracks your current play session and the time you've spent on the current level you're playing!
 * Friends Leaderboard Fix
+* Sidequest Insight Screen Remover
+* In-depth Ingame Timer
+  * Allows you to modify the timer and also displays the timer in milliseconds.
+* Community Medals
+  * This mod will allow you to compete for community times and will display their respective medals based on how well you've performed in the level!
+  * Emerald Rank is the definition of achieving a Dev+ time, this rank is for people who want to take it a step further from the secret developer rank and obtain something better!
+  * Amethyst Ranks are for the worthy, for the truly experienced players who are willing to stand out from the rest and obtain an incredibly respectible time!
+* Cheater Leaderboard (WIP, if i didn't edit this one out i'm fucking stupid LOL)
+* Apocalypse, begone!
+  * Changes the visual aspects of the central heaven, making it more beautiful.

 ## Future fixes/additions to NeonLite: